 This Blueberry Frosting is smooth and creamy with a sweet blueberry flavor.
 The color is all natural from the fresh/frozen blueberries that we use to make the jam and it's a different shade every time!
-As always, this blueberry buttercream is gluten free, nut free and easily vegan!
+As always, this blueberry buttercream is gluten free, nut free, eggless and easily vegan!

-You can make this frosting with fresh or frozen blueberries to make the jam OR you can even use store bought blueberry jam to make it even easier!
+You can make this luscious Blueberry Frosting by using either fresh or frozen blueberries in the homemade Blueberry Jam or you can even use store bought blueberry jam to make it even easier!
+If using store bought, please make sure it is gluten free and safe for your family!

-- Allergy Friendly- This recipe is gluten free, nut free and easily vegan.
+- Allergy Friendly- This frosting is gluten free, nut free, egg free and can easily be dairy free (vegan)!

 - Smooth & Creamy- This blueberry frosting is so soft and silky!